designedmind/2017/introduction.md

 patterns of neural activation that resemble images?
 No. Rather, my claim is that we would find perceptual content that is _functionally_ image-like, in the sense that it enables "behaviour about percepts".
-It is only in this functional sense that there an inner presentation, and the claim remains neutral about how that behaviour is implemented or that content represented.
+It is only in this functional sense that there an inner presentation.
+The claim remains neutral about how that behaviour is implemented or that content represented.
 The implementation techniques may be quite clever, building the representation on demand and only instantiating as much structure as is required to meet the demands of the task at hand.
 But these are mere implementation detail.
 Our "selves" live on the outside of that powerful abstraction.

 This functional inner presentation is what I mean by the Virtual Cartesian Theatre.
 Putting some flesh on the bones of this idea is the